Home » Heart Health » What Are The Early Signs Of A Heart Attack?

-Heart disease continues to be considered a leading cause of death globally.
+Heart disease continues to be considered a leading cause of death globally (ref. link).
 Heart attacks usually occur due to blockage in the coronary artery, leading to reduced or no circulation of blood supply to the heart muscles.
-Chest pain is the most common and recognized heart attack sign, but the symptoms can vary depending on gender and age.
+Chest pain is the most common and recognized heart attack sign, but the symptoms can vary depending on gender and age (ref. link).

 Heart attacks present many other symptoms, apart from the most obvious ones – chest tightness and upper body pain.
 These symptoms, at times, are easily mistaken for other ailments (like nausea, heartburn, and fatigue).
 Identifying the early signs of a heart attack and seeking prompt medical attention can make the difference between life and death.

 Here are the 9 early heart attack signs to look out for.

 The very first symptom of a heart attack (ref. link) is an uncomfortable pressure, squeezing, feeling of fullness, or pain in the centre or left side of your chest.
 This discomfort usually lasts for a few minutes, goes away, and comes back again.

 2. Pain in Other Parts of the Body